-- The murals painted on the silos depict local community members; giving an insight into the area.
+- The murals painted on the silos depict local community members, giving an insight into the area.

-From Melbourne to Ballarat is 112 kilometres (69 miles; a 1-hour and 39-minute drive).
-From Ballarat to Rupanyup is 177 kilometres (110 miles; a 2-hour drive).
+-> From Melbourne to Ballarat is 112 kilometres (a 1-hour and 39-minute drive).
+From Ballarat to Rupanyup is 177 kilometres (a 2-hour drive).

-As you can see, it is really neither here nor there as to whether you arrive in Rupanyup from Melbourne via Bendigo or via Ballarat.
-My preference would be to travel via Bendigo, an historic gold mining town with some of the best food we had on the whole road trip.
+As you can see, it is really neither here nor there as to whether you arrive in Rupanyup from Melbourne via Bendigo or Ballarat.
+My preference would be to travel via Bendigo, a historic gold mining town with some of the best food we had on the whole road trip.
 Historic Bendigo Pottery is worth a visit.
 Don’t miss Bendigo Pottery’s museum.

 Other helpful distances:

-Completed early 2017, the faces featured on the silos are those of Rupanyup residents and local sporting team members, Ebony Baker and Jordan Weidemann.
+Completed early 2017, the faces featured on the silos are those of Rupanyup residents and local sporting team members Ebony Baker and Jordan Weidemann.
 Dressed in their sports uniforms (netball and Australian Rules football, respectively), the mural captures the spirit of community while honouring the integral role that sport and community play in rural Australia.

 Through his portraits of Wergaia Elder, Uncle Ron Marks, and Wotjobaluk Elder, Aunty Regina Hood, alongside two young children, Savannah Marks and Curtly McDonald, Adnate celebrates the richness of the area’s Indigenous culture.

-Although the third silo artwork along the Silo Art Trail (travelling from Melbourne), the mural painted on the disused GrainCorp silos at Brim was the first to be painted in Victoria and was the inspiration for the Silo Art Trail.
+Although the third silo artwork along the Silo Art Trail (travelling from Melbourne), the mural painted on the disused GrainCorp silos at Brim, was the first to be painted in Victoria and was the inspiration for the Silo Art Trail.

 The silo on the left captures the grit, tenacity and character of the region’s young female farmers, who regularly face drought, fires and other hardships living and working in the Wimmera Mallee.
-In her work shirt, jeans and turned-down cowboy boots, the strong young female sheep farmer symbolises the future.
+In her work shirt, jeans and turned-down cowboy boots, the young female sheep farmer symbolises the future.